firozansar/MovieApp/README.md

 # Movie app
 A simple project using [The Movie DB](https://www.themoviedb.org) based on Kotlin MVVM architecture and material designs.<br>

+Currently going through a major refactoring to implement Clean Architecture and Compose UI.

 <img src="static/Screenshot_2.png" width="500" />

 ## How to build on your environment